Derlei: Return to Brazil

 On 27 August 2009, 34-year-old Derlei joined Vitória on a one-year deal.
 He made his competitive debut on 13 September in a match against Campeonato Brasileiro Série A leaders Palmeiras; having taken the pitch in the second half, he scored the 3–2 winner;

 Derlei transferred to modest Madureira shortly after, returning to a team he had represented more than one decade prior.

 International career

-After winning the UEFA Cup with Porto in 2003, Derlei was called up to represent Brazil at the year's FIFA Confederations Cup, which several of the team's regulars had declined.
+After winning the UEFA Cup with Porto in 2003, Derlei was called up to represent Brazil at that year's Confederations Cup, which several of the team's regulars had declined.
 He turned down the offer as it required for him to sign up to a company.

 Derlei then began the process of acquiring Portuguese nationality in the aim of representing their national side on home soil at UEFA Euro 2004, but injury allowed his former clubmate Postiga to cement a place instead.
 His citizenship was confirmed that August, after the tournament, but he was never called up.